How to write a convincing business plan?

 If you plan to sell a basic item and the key to your success is, say, competitive pricing, you probably don't need to provide important product details.

-Or if you plan to sell a product that is readily available at a variety of outlets, the key to your business may not be the product itself but your ability to market more profitably than your competition.
+Or if you plan to sell a product that is readily available in a variety of outlets, the key to your business may not be the product itself but your ability to market more profitably than your competitors.
+But if you are creating a new product (or service), make sure you explain in detail what the product is, its uses, its value, etc., otherwise your readers won't have enough information to evaluate your business.

 Market opportunities

 Market research is essential to the success of a business.
-A good business plan analyzes and assesses customer demographics, buying habits, buying cycles, and willingness to adopt new products and services.
+A good business plan analyzes and evaluates customer demographics, purchasing habits, purchasing cycles, and willingness to adopt new products and services.

 Start by assessing the market at a relatively high level, answering a few high-level questions about your market and industry: